Doctor With Malpractice History Accused of Sexually Assaulting Patient

 Talk to a St. Petersburg Medical Malpractice Attorney Today

 Medical negligence occurs when your doctor provides car that is less than prevailing standard in their specialty.
 While not all adverse medical outcomes are medical malpractice, many of them are.
-If you’ve been injured by a negligent doctor, contact the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith today.
+If you’ve been injured by a negligent doctor, contact the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. today.
 We can help.